Talking bird: Famous talking birds

 Alex, a grey parrot, had a vocabulary of about 100 words, substantially fewer than world record holders, but he is perhaps the best known talking bird due to the publicity surrounding his potential cognitive abilities.
-In learning to speak, Alex showed scientist Irene Pepperberg that he understood categorization like "same and different" and "bigger and smaller".
-He could identify objects by their shape ("Three-corner", "Four-corner", up to "Six-corner") and material: when shown a pom-pom or a wooden block, he could answer "Wool" or "Wood" correctly, approximately 80% of the time.
-Alex could identify the difference between yellow and green same-sized objects by saying "Color" or identify a larger one by naming its color.
-If asked what the difference was between two identical blue keys, Alex learned to reply, "None" (he pronounced it "Nuh").
+Alex was the first ever recorded animal to have asked a question, asking "What color?" upon looking in the mirror, and learning both the answer and the word "Gray".
 Alex died on September 6, 2007.

+Apollo, a grey parrot, who is currently being raised by Tori and Dalton Mason in a home setting.
+His training model is based on the model used for Alex the grey parrot, with some changes such as the home setting and a lack of strict focus on specific subjects, instead being trained based on his interests.
+He can answer various complex questions, often answering several for a pistachio reward.
+He is capable of identifying many objects, the material from which those objects are made, what color they are, and various actions such as "hat" (placing an object on one's head), and "pour water".
+He is the second ever recorded animal and grey parrot to have asked a question, after Alex the grey parrot.
+He holds a custom Guinness World Record for "Most items identified by a parrot in three minutes," at 12 items.

+"Poll" was a parrot owned by United States President Andrew Jackson.
+Poll was reportedly taught to say profanities by Jackson, and was said to have been removed from his funeral due to persistent cursing.

 "Prudle" held the Guinness World Record for many years as the bird with the largest vocabulary - a documented 800 words.

 "N'kisi", another grey parrot, is noted for his impressive English usage skills and other abilities.
 As of January 2004, he had a documented vocabulary of 950 words.
 N'kisi is believed to be one of the most advanced users of human language in the animal world.

 "Einstein" appeared on many television shows and became famous for his ability to recreate sounds as well as talking.
 Video clips show him making the sound of a laser beam generator and an evil-sounding laugh.
 He has been trained by Stephanie White.

 Grip was a raven kept as a pet by Charles Dickens.
 She knew several phrases, including "halloa, old girl", and was the basis for an integral character in Dickens's novel Barnaby Rudge.
 On more than one occasion, Grip's untimely utterances affect the course of the narrative.
 Grip was the inspiration for Edgar Allan Poe's poem The Raven.

+In the USSR, the budgerigar Keshka was famous as a talking parrot who knew 120 words and could pronounce the full postal address of his owner (in case he flew away or got lost).
+Budgerigars were the most common among all parrots and other talking bird species in the USSR, kept as pets in homes and in some schools (by groups of young naturalists).